 How do they go about achieving this?
 Middle School principal Zachary Post explains:

 “At AIS, learning extends beyond the classroom.
 We encourage students to become involved fully in the AIS community by actively participating in our challenging academic curriculum, as well as the many extracurricular activities offered, including after school programmes, athletics, and our Outdoor Education and Leadership Programme (OELP).”

 AIS is one of only a very few international schools in Hong Kong to offer the full AP programme, which includes 16 AP subjects and the AP Capstone.
 All high school students must earn a minimum of 24 Carnegie Credits to graduate with an AIS High School Diploma, and courses are taken in English, maths, science, humanities, visual and performing arts, PE and health, world languages, and computer science and technology.
 Typically, AIS students also take one or more AP courses while in high school.

-The school arts programme includes drama, and art and music.
-Just one look at AIS’ busy calendar of annual talent shows, assembly performances, art exhibition and school productions gives you an idea of its passion for the creative arts.
-As part of the curriculum, all middle school students learn the basics of guitar, percussion, and keyboards, and high school students can choose to study music technology; extra-curricular activities include the middle school choir, AIS concert band and jazz band.
+The school arts programme includes drama, art, and music.
+Just one look at AIS’ busy calendar of annual talent shows, assembly performances, art exhibitions, and school productions gives you an idea of its passion for the creative arts.
+As part of the curriculum, all middle school students learn the basics of guitar, percussion, and keyboards, and high school students can choose to study music technology; extra-curricular activities include the middle school choir, AIS concert band, and jazz band.